 With an accurate spindle model in SolidWorks, I moved on to the adapter system.
 I worked through several iterations to land on a clean offset alignment between the spindle and the rotor.

-Near the end of the project I caught that the caliper we initially selected was too large to clear the original 16" Mustang wheel.
+Near the end of the project we caught that the caliper we initially selected was too large to clear the original 16" Mustang wheel.
 With finals and other deliverables stacking up, it would have been easy to hand in what we already had.

 Instead, I rallied the team to take the fix on so the capstone would reflect the standard of work we actually wanted to stand behind.
 We downsized to a standard caliper spec, which I 3D scanned and reverse engineered into an exact SolidWorks model so the mounting geometry could be reworked to hold equivalent braking performance inside the wheel clearance.